 In addition to high-value luxury items like designer clothes, boots, watches, and jewelry, traditional counterfeited products include a wide variety of more generic products.
 We can also include electrical components, meats, alcohol, tobacco, agricultural goods, toiletries, and pharmaceuticals on the list.

 In the case of prescription products, the effects are more dangerous than monetary: counterfeit products may not contain the necessary active ingredients, and thus, may be useless or harmful.
 Indeed, people are dying after being treated with fake medication, especially in developed countries.
-Fake pharmaceuticals is an alarming problem in developed countries, as more than 34 million counterfeit drugs were intercepted in two months in 2009, according to the World Health Organisation (WHO).
+Fake pharmaceuticals are an alarming problem in developed countries, as more than 34 million counterfeit drugs were intercepted in two months in 2009, according to the World Health Organisation (WHO).

 Given the implications, there are global attempts to eliminate counterfeiting.
 However, there is no evidence that counterfeiting has reduced in the last few years.